 College Station is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that College Station has plenty of amenities and opportunities for them, while residents of College Station enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in College Station.

-College Station is a very ethnically-diverse city.
+College Station is an extremely ethnically-diverse city.
 The people who call College Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of College Station residents report their race to be White, followed by Asian.
 College Station also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.32% of the city’s residents.
+People of Hispanic or Latino origin account for 14.68% of the city’s residents.
 Important ancestries of people in College Station include Irish, English, French , and Italian.

 The most common language spoken in College Station is English.
 Other important languages spoken here include Spanish and Chinese.